bottlerocket-os/bottlerocket-project-website/content/en/os/1.14.x/login/regaining-access/index.markdown

     --no-cli-pager
 ```

-5. For the subsequent step you will need the task ARN which is not included in the response from the `create-service` call.
-The following command will grab all the task ARNs from the service name and cluster you specified earlier (which should only be one), filter the response with the `query` parameter, and use an environment variable to store only what you need.
+6. The subsequent step will need the task ARN which is not included in the response from the `create-service` call; the command below will grab all the task ARNs from the service name and cluster you specified earlier (which should only be one), filter the response with the `query` parameter, and use an environment variable to store only what you need.
-Again, do a confidence check to ensure the environment variable looks as you’d expect.
 Wait a few seconds after the previous step and run the following command:

 ```shell